ian-fisher-developer/ian-fisher-developer/README.md

 In the future I would like to try Qt for Python.

 I hope my exercises are helpful for others.
-Anyone can learn these skills from published example, but perhaps my own code and README notes will save some time.
+Anyone can learn these skills from published examples, but perhaps my own code and README notes will save some time.